Allison Harrison

 How Hiring an Attorney Benefits Your Small Business

-Entity Formation and Structuring
+Entity Formation and Business Structuring

 Understanding the different legal structures available to your new venture is crucial.
 Whether you're considering a partnership or a limited liability company (LLC), each structure has its legal implications, tax obligations, and liability issues.
 An attorney can provide guidance on the best business structure based on your goals, the number of owners, and financial strategies.
 They can also help draft and file the necessary documents with government entities and create an agreement on how the entity will function.